Abu Bakar of Johor: Maharaja (1868–1885)

-Years as Sultan (1885–1895)
+Sultan (1885–1895)

-The Bendahara of Pahang, Wan Ahmad, was proclaimed Sultan in 1881.
+The Bendahara of Pahang, Wan Ahmad, was proclaimed Sultan of Pahang in 1881.
 Abu Bakar, who was weary of the increasingly hostile political environment imposed by Weld, considered the importance of the superior moral authority that was accorded to a "Sultan" than to a "Maharaja".
 In 1885, Abu Bakar instituted the creation of a state postal and judiciary system modelled along British lines, as well as a military force, the Johor Military Forces (JMF, Askar Timbalan Setia) upon his return to Johor.

 During his stay in London in late 1885, Abu Bakar expressed his desire to Meade for a formal recognition as the Sultan of Johor.
-He also met up with Queen Victoria, who had become a personal friend of Abu Bakar, within the same course of his visit.
+He also met up with Queen Victoria, who had become a personal friend of his, within the same course of his visit.
 Queen Victoria consented to his wishes, and a treaty was signed on 11 December 1885 which formalised relations between Great Britain and Johor, was concluded between Abu Bakar and the Colonial Office.
 Abu Bakar also founded the state advisory board in London, which was intended to oversee state interests in London.
 Several retired officers from the Colonial Office, including William Fielding and Cecil Smith were personally appointed by Abu Bakar to oversee the board's administration.